rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<BadLinkURI value="file://%INSTALLDIR%/badlink.html"/>

 ###EnableSSL3
 When enabled, SSL 3.0 is used.
-The Zebra Webkit is shipped with SSL3 disabled by default to protect against the POODLE attack vulnerability.
+The Zebra Webkit is shipped with SSL3 disabled by default to protect against the POODLE attack vulnerability. **Applies to WM/CE with Zebra Webkit only**.

 **Possible Values**

 * 0 – Disabled
 * 1 – Enabled

-**Platforms**

-* WM/CE Zebra Webkit Only

 #### Example
 	:::xml
 	<EnableSSL3 value="1"/>

 ### UserAgent
-When visiting a web server the WebKit browser will report its User-Agent header as the specified value.
+Stores information about the device’s operating environment.
+Can be used to spoof the device to a web server, for example to view content designed for the desktop on the mobile screen.
+When visiting a web server, the WebKit browser can be used to report its User-Agent header as the value specified.

 Use the following substitution variables:

-* %p - platform name ("Windows CE " + version number)
+%p – Platform name (“Windows CE ” + version number)
-* %w - WebKit version number
+%w – WebKit version number
-* %e - WebKit version number.
+%e – Zebra WebKit version number

-Use the UserAgent setting to spoof your device to the server, e.g. to view content designed for the desktop on your mobile screen.

-From PB 2.1 onwards the default value was changed to work out of the box with a greater number of server configurations, prior to PB 2.1 the default user agent was: "Mozilla/5.0 (%p) AppleWebKit/%w (KHTML, like Gecko) Safari/%w"

-> Note: This attribute cannot be set to a custom value for apps using Internet Explorer as their rendering engine.
+In PocketBrowser 2.1 and higher, the default value was changed to work out of the box with a greater number of server configurations.
+Prior to PocketBrowser 2.1, the default user agent was “Mozilla/5.0, AppleWebKit (KHTML, i.e. Gecko), Motorola Webkit, Safari.”
+This attribute cannot be set to a custom value for apps using Internet Explorer as their rendering engine.
 If using IE, please leave this value as the default value.
+Android does not support a custom UserAgent.

 **Possible Values**